eclipse-che/che-docs/src/main/_docs/user-management/user-management-organizations.md

 All members of the organization will receive an email notification to inform about organization deletion.

 ## Manage Organization and Sub-Organization Limits
-**Action restricted to**: Eclipse Chesystem administrator and admins of the organization.
+**Action restricted to**: Eclipse Che system administrator and admins of the organization.
 The organization default caps are taken from the system configuration.
 The admin of the organization can manage only the limits of it's sub-organizations.
 By default, there are no resource limits applied to the organization so all members can benefit from all the allocated resources.
 If an organization admin wishes to set limits they have three options:
 - **Workspace Cap**: The maximum number of workspaces that can exist in the organization.